activerecord-hackery/squeel/README.md

 end
 ```

-But then you want to query for people who wrote an article that matches these conditions,
+But then you want to query for persons who wrote an article that matches these conditions,
 but the scope only works against the model where it was defined.
 So instead, you write a
 sifter: